-Irish Rarebit is a twist on the classic Welsh Rarebit recipe, both of which primarily use bread and cheese for the comfort food creation.
+Irish rarebit is a twist on the classic Welsh rarebit recipe, both of which primarily use bread and cheese for this comfort food creation.

-After reading the title, I know there’s probably a few questions running through your mind.
+After reading the title, I know there are probably a few questions running through your mind.

 This post may contain Amazon affiliate links for your convenience, at no additional cost to you.